Khubaib8281/Khubaib8281/README.md

 ## Inference Lab

-[Inference Lab](https://www.linkedin.com/company/inference-lab-pk) is an applied AI research and engineering organization I founded in Multan, Pakistan.
+[INFERENCE Lab](https://www.linkedin.com/company/inference-lab-pk) is an applied AI research and engineering organization I founded in Multan, Pakistan.
 The lab conducts original research in low-resource NLP and speech intelligence, builds custom AI systems for deployment, and runs structured engineering education programs for developers who need to move from syntax-level Python to production AI systems.

 All lab research is released publicly on HuggingFace and Harvard Dataverse with permanent DOIs and reproducible pipelines.